CASSANDRA LEWIS

 Forthcoming

-Her creative nonfiction manuscript, The Biting Kind, is about mass incarceration, mental health, and the climate crisis.
-This manuscript was shortlisted for the SFWP Literary Awards, judged by Deesha Philyaw.
-Excerpts were recently published in the Modern Love Tiny Love Stories column of The New York Times and The Mail section of The New Yorker.
+Cass is currently working on her creative nonfiction manuscript, THE BITING KIND, which is about mental health, homelessness, mass incarceration, and the climate crisis.
+This manuscript was shortlisted for the 2024 SFWP Literary Awards.
+Her writing that relates to some of the themes in this manuscript was recently published in the Modern Love Tiny Love Stories column of The New York Times and The Mail section of The New Yorker.

-She was awarded a Participant Scholarship to attend the Bread Loaf Environmental Writers' Conference in June 2024, where she had the honor of workshopping an excerpt of her manuscript with the amazing Helen Macdonald.
-Cass is incorporating the insightful feedback she received, and looks forward to finding a publishing home for The Biting Kind.
-This project was also supported by the Tin House Winter Workshop and Millay Arts Wintertide.
+She was awarded a Participant Scholarship to attend the Bread Loaf Environmental Writers' Conference, where she had the honor of workshopping part of THE BITING KIND with the amazing Helen Macdonald.
+This project also received support from the Tin House Winter Workshop and Millay Arts Wintertide.

-Cass is a contributing writer at Broad Street Review, and plans to pursue more freelance journalism projects.
+Cass is a contributing writer at Philadelphia's Broad Street Review, and looks forward to pursuing more journalism projects.

-She is honored to have been invited as a writer in residence at Can Serrat in Spain.
+She is honored to have been invited as a writer in residence at Can Serrat in Spain and the Vermont Studio Center.

 Recent Notable Publications